 Vision is one of our most valuable senses.
-At Berkeley Optometry, world-renowned faculty are a exploring a rich array of research questions relating to how we see and why vision fails.
+At UC Berkeley’s Herbert Wertheim School of Optometry & Vision Science, world-renowned faculty are exploring a rich array of research questions relating to how we see and why vision fails.
 The answers have the potential to change lives.
-Please use the buttons below to explore research degree programs and opportunities at Berkeley Optometry.
+Please use the buttons below to explore research degree programs and opportunities at Berkeley Optometry & Vision Science.VIDEO: Academic Research in Optometry

 Vision Science Program